Choosing the Right Chicken Coop Plan for You

 Additional Tips

-- Before building your coop, check local regulations to see whether a permit is required.
-Your town or municipality may have specific ordinances regarding chicken keeping.
+- Before building your coop, check local regulations or HOA to see whether a permit is required.
+Your town or municipality may have specific ordinances or restrictions with regard to keeping chickens.

 - Your chickens will multiply over time.
-Consider how your flock will expand as you choose the right coop design for you.
+Consider how your flock will expand when choosing a coop design.

 - Not sure what design is the right choice for you?
-Talk to friends and neighbors with chicken coops to get an idea of what they love about their chosen style and what they wish they could change.
+Talk to friends and neighbors who have chicken coops to get an idea of what they love about their chosen style and what they wish they could change.

-- If you find that the coop style you’ve chosen is no longer a smart fit for the needs of your flock, you may want to consider revamping your coop, or building an additional coop.
+- If you find that the coop style you’ve chosen is no longer a smart fit for the needs of your flock, you may want to consider expanding your coop or building an additional coop.

 With the right plan and preparation, you’ll have a comfortable, safe, and productive home for your chickens in no time.
 Explore our free plans to get started!